 Practically, the best approach is to look at your likely secondary options early, then consider how your child’s needs align with each setting.
 For families weighing transfer routes, a conversation with the school about transition support, particularly for pupils with SEND or anxiety, is often more informative than any generic destination list.

 For Reception entry, applications are made through Lincolnshire County Council’s coordinated admissions process, rather than directly through the school.
-The county’s published dates for the 2026 intake were: applications opened 17 November 2025, the national closing date was 15 January 2026, and Lincolnshire’s final late deadline was 12 February 2026.
+Check the county’s current published timetable for the application window, national closing date and late-application rules.

 Demand looks strong.
 In the latest published Reception entry demand data available there were 47 applications for 20 offers, which equates to 2.35 applications per place, with the route marked oversubscribed.
 That is the main practical reality for families, you may need realistic alternatives on your form, even if this is your first choice.